gaotisan/sea-of-amoebas/README.md

             outputEvents: ["Logger"]
         },
-        // Amoeba D: Computes the modulus of the input with 3 {
+        // Amoeba D: Computes the modulus of the input with 3
+        // This amoeba does not have an explicit output event, so its result is not sent to another amoeba.
+        // However, all amoebas emit a default event named ID.executed after completing their function.
+        // You can capture this event using:
+        // - `await space.waitForAmoebaExecution("D")` (simplified method to wait for D's execution)
+        // - `await space.waitForOuputEvent("D.executed")` (directly waits for the "D.executed" event)
+        {
             id: 'D',
             func: "(w) => w % 3",
             inputs: ['D.Input']
         },
         // Logger: Logs all incoming data
         // Example of an amoeba without a specified input event.
-The amoeba listens for events with its own name, in this case, "Logger".
+        // The amoeba listens for events with its own name, in this case, "Logger".
         // This simplifies the definition and is ideal for functions with a single input event/parameter.
         {
             id: 'Logger',